chisness/pokercamp/_pages/home.md

 There are two levels:

-**Poker Camp:** Poker strategy, math and probability, decision making, and rationality
+**Poker Camp:** Poker strategy, math and probability, decision making, rationality, and an intro to game theory/AI

 Content is available here at [pokercamp.org](https://pokercamp.org)